pashford/ClusterBan/README.md

 # ClusterBan

 ClusterBan identifies attacks and scans through a combination of log scanning, using the "Fail2Ban" Open-Source Software, and custom functionality similar to a "Honey-Pot".
+When ClusterBan identifies a scanor an attack, it bans the source address throughout the entire cluster.

-Most of the blocking is temporary, but it can be set to permanently block persistent threats.
+The initial bans of an IP address are temporary, but persistent attacks can be converted to permanent.

-When threats are identified, the source IP address is banned in the Service Cluster.

 Because of its design, ClusterBan has the ability to block some zero-day attacks.
+In addition, it can be configured to block DDoS attacks at the Load Balancer.

 Current status - Initial design